ObjectPascal-Community/1brc-ObjectPascal/entries/ghatem-fpc/README.md

  - the lookup is done separately, where the key is the station name, and the value is the **index** where the record is stored in the `data_array`.

 The lookup dictionary now consists of two arrays, one for keys and the other for values.
-Since the lookup value is an `Int16` (the largest index is ~42,000, smaller than 65536), we can afford to increase the lookup array-sizes to minimize collisions.
+Since the lookup value is an `Int16` (the largest index is ~42,000, smaller than 65,536), we can afford to increase the lookup array-sizes to minimize collisions.
 The exact choice of size is mainly the result of measuring a few attempts and settling on one that yields the best numbers.
 Again, since we did not have access to the target hardware, it was picked based on trials on the available hardware.

 In the end, we chose a size that is 6 times larger than the station count.
 The chosen number was also a prime number, as it seems to have improved under some selected hash functions (see next section)

-## improve the dictionary's hash function
+## Improve the Dictionary’s Hash Function

 As was previously mentioned, the data is now being read from a pointer to an array of `AnsiChar`s.
 The station name must be recovered from a `pAnsiChar` and a length.
 The procedure `SetString (..., startPtr, length)` will extract this string-value.

-### altering the lookup key
+### Altering the Lookup Key

-Though not very expensive, it had still become a bottleneck: in an attempt to find an alternative `key` for the dictionary, learned about the `crc` hash functions while navigating the docs.
+Though not very expensive, `SetString` had still become a bottleneck: in an attempt to find an alternative `key` for the dictionary, I encountered the  `crc` hash functions while navigating the docs.
 An implementation of `crc32` was natively available, and it also expected the same parameters as `SetString`, that is, a `pAnsiChar` to the first character, and a length.

 So now, the dictionary's lookup keys store a `Cardinal` (the `crc32` of our station name) instead of the station name itself.